 In addition, MSOPC provides “information roadshows” where it presents information to groups of older people, or organisation’s working with older people, about its activities, and key benefits and services that older people might find useful to help live as happy healthy lives as possible.

-What follows is a list/description of these events over the last year.
+What follows is a list/description of these events, with the most recent at the top.

 Keep Warm, Keep Well this Winter September 2017

 Mid Sussex Older People’s Council held their annual public meeting on 5th September, at Clair Hall in Haywards Heath the subject being Keep Warm, Keep Well this Winter.

 The event followed on from the ‘Heat for Health’ campaign which ran throughout 2016/17, to raise awareness of the health implications of living in a cold house, such as increased risk of strokes and heart attacks, among many other things.
 During the campaign, many residents of Mid Sussex, who were eligible, received help such as a free installation of insulation in their home, and other forms of help to keep their homes warm.

 What a lovely day!
 Thanks for coming along and visiting our stall (and our “rat”) at the Lindfield Village Day!

 A selection of photographs from Heat for Health March 2017;